helena-spawn/grass-demo/readme.md

         this._defaultWindForce = 10;
     }

-The constructor also sets some base values
+The <code>constructor</code> also sets some base values
-- a default acceleration vector of 0
+- a default acceleration vector of (0, 0)
-- a reference of the top coordinates in the variable _initialTop.
+- a reference of the top coordinates in the variable <code>_initialTop</code>.
 I use this value to remember the initial state of the grass before wind force is applied
 - a new vector top (a copy of the incoming variable) to draw and apply force to
 - a curve start control point
 - a curve end control point